 Along the same lines, lemon eucalyptus oil holds some of the best potential for broad use as a DEET alternative due to its present availability in a consumer-friendly product.
 Several major brands have produced lemon eucalyptus oil sprays that are advertised for their comparative effectiveness, their pleasant scent, and their lack of greasy residue.
 This certainly makes lemon eucalyptus oil a valuable option for folks who do not have time to create or grow their own natural mosquito repellant.

-Forms of Eucalyptus and Where to Get it
+Forms of Eucalyptus and Where to Get Them

-- Eucalyptus trees – Both types of eucalyptus oil derive from the leaves and bark of their respective trees, making them difficult to source independently without an established grove in your area.
+Both types of eucalyptus oil derived from the leaves and bark of their respective trees, making them difficult to source independently without an established grove in your area.
 However, certain types of eucalyptus oil-producing trees can be found natively in Australia.

 - Combine 2 tablespoons of either vodka or witch hazel with 2 tablespoons grapeseed oil, jojoba oil, almond oil, or olive oil.